Telus outages and service status in Centennial Park, Ontario

 Live Outage Map Near Centennial Park, Ontario

-The most recent Telus outage reports came from the following cities: Toronto, and Mississauga.
+The most recent Telus outage reports came from the following cities: Toronto, Mississauga, Peel, and Toronto county.

 | City | Problem Type | Report Time |